Jake Sullivan: Macro Advisory Partners and Microsoft

-Biden administration
+National security advisor

+2021

-On November 22, 2020, Sullivan was announced as President-elect Joe Biden's choice to be National Security Advisor.
+On November 22, 2020, Sullivan was announced as Joe Biden's National Security Advisor.
 Upon his appointment, Sullivan stated that the early priorities of Biden's National Security Council (NSC) are the COVID-19 pandemic, "restructuring the NSC to make public health a permanent national security priority", and China relations.
 He also emphasized that the Biden administration aimed to repair American relations with allies that he regarded as being damaged during the Trump administration.

-One of Sullivan's themes in the job is connecting US actions on the world stage to the lives and welfare of ordinary Americans, with the mantra of "a foreign policy for the middle class".
+In September 2021 The Guardian opined that one of Sullivan's themes in the job is connecting US actions on the world stage to the lives and welfare of ordinary Americans, with the mantra of "a foreign policy for the middle class".

-After the fall of Kabul to the Taliban, Sullivan said that the collapse of the government of Afghanistan occurred because at the "end of the day, despite the fact we spent 20 years and tens of billions of dollars to give the best equipment, the best training and the best capacity to the Afghan national security forces, we could not give them the will and they ultimately decided that they would not fight for Kabul and they would not fight for the country."
-However, Brett Bruen, director of global engagement in the Obama White House called for his dismissal over his role in the affair.
+After the surrender of Kabul to the Taliban, Sullivan said that the collapse of the government of Afghanistan occurred because at the "end of the day, despite the fact we spent 20 years and tens of billions of dollars to give the best equipment, the best training and the best capacity to the Afghan national security forces, we could not give them the will and they ultimately decided that they would not fight for Kabul and they would not fight for the country."
+However, Brett Bruen, director of global engagement in the Obama White House, called for Sullivan's dismissal over his role in the affair.

 On September 28, 2021, Sullivan met in Saudi Arabia with Saudi Crown Prince Mohammed bin Salman to discuss the 2021 global energy crisis and Saudi Arabian-led intervention in Yemen.
 They also discussed the potential deal to normalize relations between Israel and Saudi Arabia.

-On October 6, 2021, a high level meeting between Sullivan and top Chinese diplomat, CCP Politburo member Yang Jiechi in Zürich, Switzerland focused on a number of contentious aspects of Chinese-American relations, including the existence of Taiwan, trade disputes, the COVID-19 origin theories, as well as civic freedoms in Hong Kong.
+On October 6, 2021, a high level meeting between Sullivan and top Chinese diplomat, CCP Politburo member & director of the Office of the Central Foreign Affairs Commission Yang Jiechi, in Zürich, Switzerland focused on a number of contentious aspects of Chinese-American relations, including the existence of Taiwan, trade disputes, the COVID-19 origin theories, as well as civic freedoms in Hong Kong.
 Despite continued differences between the two nations on these issues, both sides agreed to continue their cooperation "in the spirit of fair and peaceful competition".

-On October 25, 2021, Sullivan was briefed by Pentagon officials on the full range of military options to ensure that Islamic Republic of Iran would not be able to produce a nuclear weapon.
+On October 25, 2021, Sullivan was briefed by Pentagon officials on the full range of military options to ensure that Iran would not be able to produce a nuclear weapon.

-On November 7, 2021, Sullivan stated that the US does not pursue system change in China anymore, marking a clear break from the China policy pursued by previous US administrations.
-Sullivan said that U.S. is not seeking a new Cold War with China, but is looking for a system of peaceful coexistence.
+On November 7, 2021, Sullivan stated that the US does not pursue system change in China any longer, marking a clear break from the China policy pursued by previous US administrations.
+Sullivan said that the US is not seeking a new Cold War with China, but is looking for a system of peaceful coexistence.

-On December 7, 2021, Sullivan warned that Russia's Nord Stream 2 natural gas pipeline project will end in the event of Russian invasion of Ukraine.
+On December 7, 2021, Sullivan warned that Russia's Nord Stream 2 natural gas pipeline project will end in the event of a Russian invasion of Ukraine.